intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 was held online given the on-going travel and contact restrictions at that time.

 COVID-19 has caused changes in Internet traffic.
-These changes appeared rather abruptly and were significant changes, in particular during the introduction of the initial quarantine and work-from-home arrangements.
+These changes appeared rather abruptly and were significant, in particular during the introduction of the initial quarantine and work-from-home arrangements.
 The changes relate to traffic volumes, location of traffic, as well as the types of traffic and applications used.